Setting up a Limited Company in Jersey

 Limited Company information

 If you are a Jersey resident and thinking about setting up a limited company in Jersey, the sections below we will take you through the process of incorporation, explain the forms that you will need to complete and where to submit them.
 If you are not resident in Jersey please go to our page Setting up in Jersey as a Non-Resident.
-For practical help with preparing the necessary documentation, you can attend one of our Incorporating and Administering a Limited Company workshops which we run regularly throughout the year.
-This workshop will also explain the administrative responsibilities you will have once you have set up your limited company.
 If you are not already trading, you should be aware that as part of the process you must obtain a Business Licence from the Population Office which enables you to trade legally.
 Licenses are ordinarily only granted to those who have residential and employment statuses of entitled, entitled for work or licensed.

 What licences are required to set up a Jersey Limited Company?